 My hair is astonishingly full, thick, and shiny even though I haven’t used “product” on it for the entire summer.
 My nails are curiously strong.
 My skin?
-Radiant, and it’s not just from the early love I feel for my latest boyfriend, whom I met in the Alaskan “Bush.”
+Radiant, and while it certainly helps that I’m falling in love with my latest boyfriend, whom I met in the Alaskan “Bush,” that’s not the only reason.
 (As you may know, “the Bush” is how Alaskans describe the vast regions unconnected to the U.S. road network or ferry system . . . which happens to be the majority of land.)

 We measured salmon by pinging sound waves off their air bladders twice per day, and simultaneously swept the river with a net, then compared that to data collected with SONAR.
 I was saving my money for medical school, because I didn’t come from a family of means.
 And because I was frugal and we had fresh, wild Alaskan salmon that we caught twice a day in the net, I ate large quantities for breakfast, lunch and dinner.
 Poor me, right?